The National Banana Bunchy Top Virus Program

 The difference is that the banana aphid spreads Bunchy Top after it has fed for many hours on an infected plant.
-Aphids can by carried many kilometres on the wind, so they can progressively infect many bananas in both plantations and backyards.
+Aphids can be carried many kilometres on the wind, so they can progressively randomly infect many bananas in both plantations and backyards.

 2. By infected planting material